IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/offline.md

 The system's performance will be evaluated with respect to its capability to produce translations similar to the target-language references.
 Such similarity will be measured in terms of multiple automatic metrics: COMET, BLEURT, BLEU, TER, and characTER.
 The submitted runs will be ranked based on the **COMET** calculated on the test set by using automatic resegmentation of the hypothesis based on the reference translation by [mwerSegmenter](https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz).
 The detailed evaluation script can be found in the [SLT.KIT](https://github.com/isl-mt/SLT.KIT/blob/master/scripts/evaluate/Eval.sh).
 Moreover, to meet the requests of last year's participants, a human evaluation will be performed on the best-performing submission of each participant.

+While evaluating the submitted systems to the official test sets, in this edition the organizers give the possibility to submit additional test suites.
+The goal of a test suite is to evaluate an SLT system on specific aspects that are generally hidden by the classic evaluation frameworks.
+More information in the session **Test suite**.
+This means that each participant will translate the official test sets and the test suites.
+While the official evaluation will be based only on the official test sets, the test suites will give the possibility to identify specific and challenging aspects that affect the SLT performance.

 🆕 Novelties as in a nutshell:
  * New test data (accent challenge data)
  * Test suite evaluation
  * Novel primary metric: COMET
+ * Test suites

 ## Evaluation Conditions